OVERBROOK CARAVAN PARK, MALTONGATE, THORNTON-LE-DALE,

 The camping park is for ‘Adults Only’ (over 18s) and the site is a member of the Tranquil Touring Parks network. (www.tranquilparks.co.uk)

-Our guests fall into two categories – ‘Season site’ residents who occupy their own caravans on allocated pitches throughout the season, (March-October) and ‘tourers’ (caravanners or motor home users) who stay on an ad-hoc basis, usually by prior reservation.
+Our guests fall into two categories – ‘Season site’ residents who occupy their own caravans on allocated pitches throughout the season, (March-Jan) and ‘tourers’ (caravanners or motor home users) who stay on an ad-hoc basis, usually by prior reservation.
 In both cases patrons use their own vehicles.
 There are no caravans, chalets or other structures or vehicles available on the site for hire or rental to the general public.
 (There are four holiday apartments in the former station building, known as Station House Cottages, which are the subject of a separate Access Statement.)